 Back at home, Alabama Athletics is home to a central, comprehensive resource building.
 Attached to the athletic dorm, it includes a career center, tutoring, advisors and printing, all free and separate from what normal students get.
 Now that the NCAA allows schools to feed athletes with fewer limitations, Crimson Tide athletes can also go to a new exclusive dining hall for meals.

 Aside from the tangible, athletes interviewed also brought up benefits for after they graduate.
 They said the time management skills they have developed have helped to prepare them for the professional world.
-The difference is Yeager and Parker both play for Division I schools.
+The difference is Chloe Yeager, a senior pitcher for Lipscomb University’s softball team, and Parker both play for Division I schools.
 Overall, these programs in the national spotlight have more opportunities than many Division II and III schools.

 Alabama, especially, can maximize NCAA-authorized perks and opportunities, given its colossal monopoly with high-ranking teams.
 With the Tide’s success comes more money for the school, which is reflected through its up-to-date facilities, robust dining options and higher-than-life travel accommodations.
 Despite this disparity, though, Yeager said her arrangement suits her.
 She had an offer to go to a different SEC school, where she might have had more amenities, but opted for the elite academics and intimate feeling that the smaller Lipscomb offered.